Ehrenfried Walther von Tschirnhaus: Mathematician

 The Tschirnhaus transformation, by which he removed certain intermediate terms from a given algebraic equation, is well known.
 It was published in the scientific journal Acta Eruditorum in 1683.

 In 1682, Tschirnhaus worked out the theory of catacaustics and showed that they were rectifiable.
 This was the second case in which the envelope of a moving line was determined.
 One of the catacaustics of a parabola is still known as Tschirnhausen cubic.

 In 1696, Johann Bernoulli posed the problem of the brachistochrone to the readers of Acta Eruditorum.
 Tschirnhaus was one of only five mathematicians to submit a solution.
 Bernoulli published these contributions (including Tschirnhaus') along with his own in the journal in May of the following year.

-Tschirnhaus produced various types of lenses and mirrors, some of them are displayed in museums.
-He erected a large glass works in Saxony, where he constructed burning glasses of unusual perfection and carried on his experiments (1687–1688).
+Tschirnhaus produced various types of lenses and mirrors; some of them are displayed in museums.
+He erected a large glassworks in Saxony, where he constructed burning glasses of unusual perfection and carried on his experiments (1687–1688).

 His work Medicina mentis sive artis inveniendi praecepta generali (1687) combines methods of deduction with empiricism and shows him to be philosophically connected to the Enlightenment.

-Philosophy
+Philosopher

 Tschirnhaus was for many years forgotten as a philosopher and the studies treating the subject often discuss Tschirnhaus' connection to other philosophers and scientists at the time.
-During his time at the University of Leiden he started correspondence with Spinoza and later also Leibniz.
-Tschirnhaus was one of the first to get a copy of Spinoza's masterpiece Ethics; it is thought that the copy now in the Vatican Library, the only extant pre-publication copy, may have been Tschirnhaus's.
+During his time at the University of Leiden, he started correspondence with Spinoza and later also Leibniz.
+Tschirnhaus was one of the first to get a copy of Spinoza's masterpiece Ethics; it is thought that the copy now in the Vatican Library, the only extant pre-publication copy, may have been Tschirnhaus'.
 In his correspondence with Spinoza, which has been preserved, he raises several objections to some of the claims in the Ethics, such as what exactly constitutes the immediate infinite causes of the attributes.